Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Potato Game.md

 Next, spin the wheel to determine the scenario.

 **Scenario 1: Drought**

 A terrible drought has come to the farm!
 Plant cells are like little balloons filled with water, which pushes the plant upright - without water a plant will wilt and die!
 Roll the die to determine how many potatoes die in each farm.

 **Scenario 2: Pests**

 Humans like to eat potatoes, and so do all sorts of pests.
 Wireworms love to chew on potato tubers, while potato beetles love chewing on leaves.
 If you have used insecticides, congratulations!
 You do not lose any potatoes.
 Otherwise roll the die to determine how many potatoes die in each farm.

 **Scenario 3: Poor soil**

 Plants need nutrients to grow.
 Unfortunately, there just isn't much in the soil.
 If you have used fertiliser, congratulations!
 Nothing happens and you still get your extra potato.
 Otherwise roll the die to determine how many potatoes are lost.

 **Scenario 4: Disease**

 (dear plantscis - if you have a better way of explaining plant-pathogen interactions to kids please do suggest - xxx an ex-plantsci girlie)
 Plants get sick too!
 Unlike humans who have an immune system that can learn to fight off a disease after having it once (which is why vaccines work for us!), plants are basically "born" with a set of tools for fighting off disease.

+Some facts about potato blight:
+- Potato late blight is caused by the pathogen Phytophthora infestans.
+It’s an oomycete, which are often described as ‘water moulds’ and are closely related to algae.
+- It infects potatoes (surprise) but also tomatoes.
+- Early symptoms are, dark spots appear on leaves and stems.
+Then, white mould appears under the leaves (Image 2) and the whole plant can quickly collapse.
+- Infected tubers (the bit we eat) develop dark patches that are brown beneath the skin and then rapidly decay into mush.
+- The disease caused the Irish Potato Famine (1845-57).
+Potatoes were the Irish staple crop and the loss caused over 1 million deaths and another 1 million people left Ireland due to the food shortages.

 If you chose disease resistant potatoes, congratulations!
 No potatoes lost.
 Otherwise, players draw one of three "resistance" cards and one of three "pathogen" cards.
 If the receptor on the resistance card matches the pathogen card, your crop can recognise the disease and fight it off!
 Otherwise, roll the dice to decide how many potatoes are lost.

 At the end of the game (3 months) you should pay out for the potatoes left and see who's got the most money.
 Each potato with no controls used is worth £1000, deduct £100 from the price of each potato for each control measure used.